Null-Result Detection and Einstein-Podolsky-Rosen (EPR) Correlations

 and

-where $\eta$ is the detectors' efficiency; $f$ is the probability of the first photon being collected; $g$ is the probability of the second photon being collected when the first has been collected; $T_{\pm}=T_{\Vert}\pm T_{\bot}$, where $T_{\parallel}(T_{\perp})$ is the transmission coefficient for light polarized parallel (perpendicular) to the polarizer's orientation; and $F$ indicates the amount of correlation between the photons ($0\leq F\leq1$, where $F=1$ corresponds to perfect correlation, and $F=0$ to no correlation at all).
-Actually, unlike what has been done in $(17),$ the best procedure (from a practical point of view) is to consider only the coincident detections in which $D_{1}$ clicks since when $D_{1^{\prime}}$ clicks no NR detection occurs.\textrm{ }From $(18)$ and $(19)$ we see that
+where $\eta$ is the detectors' efficiency; $f$ is the probability of the first photon being collected; $g$ is the probability of the second photon being collected when the first has been collected; $T_{\pm}=T_{\Vert}\pm T_{\bot}$, where $T_{\parallel}(T_{\perp})$ is the transmission coefficient for light polarized parallel (perpendicular) to the polarizer's orientation; and $F$ indicates the amount of correlation between the photons.
+Actually, unlike what has been done in section II, the best procedure (from a practical point of view) is to consider only the coincident detections in which $D_{1}$ clicks\textrm{,} since when $D_{1^{\prime}}$ clicks no NR detection occurs.\textrm{ }From $(18)$ and $(19)$ we see that

 where the subscript $c$ indicates that we are only considering situations in which $\nu_{1}$ and $\nu_{2}$ are both detected (coincident detections).
 Therefore,

 and